entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

+---
+sidebarDepth: 2
+---

-# Bundle and components details
+# Bundle and Component Descriptors

-In order for the entando-component-manager to read the content of a bundle and install components, a `descriptor.yaml` file is required at the root of the bundle package.

-Here is a generic bundle structure
+## Overview
+The Entando Component Manager reads the `descriptor.yaml` file from the root of the bundle package and uses it to install any components and resources included in the bundle.
+Here is the basic bundle structure:

     .
     ├ descriptor.yaml